How to Fix the Yoast SEO Error: “something has gone wrong and we couldn’t complete the optimization of your SEO data”

 To reset the data, please follow these steps:

-- Install & activate the Yoast Test Helper plugin
+Install Yoast Test Helper

 Rerun Yoast SEO Data Optimization